interledger/interledger.github.io/_content/setup-wallets.md

 This section refers to the Xpring ILP testnet.

-1. Open the login page for the Xpring ILP testnet wallet:: [https://wallet.ilpv4.dev/](https://wallet.ilpv4.dev/)<br>
+1. Open the login page for the Xpring ILP testnet wallet: [https://wallet.ilpv4.dev/](https://wallet.ilpv4.dev/)<br>
    Read the Terms of Use and the Privacy Policy, as linked on that page.
 2. If you agree with the specified terms and privacy policy, click **Sign in**.<br>
    You are prompted to sign in with one of Facebook, Github, or Google credentials.